Logisek/AZexec/README.md

 #### Slow Group Enumeration
 - Using `-ShowOwners` flag makes additional API calls for each group
 - For large organizations, this can take significant time

+### Application Enumeration Issues

+#### "Failed to retrieve applications"
+- Verify your account has Application.Read.All or Directory.Read.All permissions
+- Guest users may have restricted access to application enumeration
+- Check if your organization restricts guest user permissions to applications

+#### "No applications found or insufficient permissions"
+- This may indicate restricted guest permissions (good security practice)
+- Try with a member account to confirm applications exist
+- Some organizations hide application registrations from non-admin users

+#### Permission Requirements
+For full application enumeration, you need:
+- **Application.Read.All**: Read all application registrations and service principals
+- **Directory.Read.All**: Read directory data (alternative permission)
+- Guest users typically need explicit permission grants for application access

+#### Interpreting Results
+- **Yellow entries**: Password-only credentials or ROPC-enabled (security risk)
+- **Green entries**: Certificate-based authentication (secure configuration)

+### Service Principal Discovery Issues

+#### "Failed to retrieve service principals"
+- Verify your account has Application.Read.All or Directory.Read.All permissions
+- Guest users may have restricted access to service principal enumeration
+- Check if your organization restricts guest user permissions to service principals

+#### "Failed to retrieve app role assignments" or "Failed to retrieve OAuth2 permission grants"
+- The command will continue with limited permission data
+- For full permission discovery, you need:
+  - **Application.Read.All**: Required for reading service principals and applications
+  - **Directory.Read.All**: Required for reading directory data
+  - **AppRoleAssignment.ReadWrite.All**: Optional (use `-IncludeWritePermissions` flag if needed)
+    - Note: Script only performs read operations; this permission is typically unnecessary
+- Some organizations restrict access to permission grant information

+#### "No service principals found or insufficient permissions"
+- This may indicate restricted guest permissions (good security practice)
+- Try with a member account to confirm service principals exist
+- Some organizations hide service principals from non-admin users

+#### Permission Requirements
+For full service principal discovery, you need:
+- **Application.Read.All**: Read all service principals and applications (required)
+- **Directory.Read.All**: Read directory data (required)
+- **AppRoleAssignment.ReadWrite.All**: Optional write permission (use `-IncludeWritePermissions` flag)
+  - Script only performs read operations; this permission is typically unnecessary
+  - By default, only read permissions are requested (principle of least privilege)
+- Guest users typically need explicit permission grants for service principal access

+#### Interpreting Results
+- **Yellow entries**: Password-only credentials (security risk)
+- **Green entries**: Service principals with permissions and proper authentication
+- **DarkGray entries**: Disabled service principals
+- **High appRoles/delegated counts**: Potentially over-privileged service principals
+- **Owners = 0**: Orphaned service principals that may be abandoned
+- **Security warnings**: Automatically flagged for password-only credentials and high-risk permissions

+#### Performance Considerations
+- Service principal discovery involves multiple phases:
+  1. Enumerate all service principals
+  2. Retrieve app role assignments for all SPNs
+  3. Retrieve OAuth2 permission grants for all SPNs
+  4. Retrieve owners for each service principal
+- For large organizations with 1000+ service principals, this can take several minutes
+- The tool displays progress indicators for each phase
+- Consider using `-ExportPath` to save results for offline analysis
+- **Dark gray entries**: No credentials (may use managed identity)
+- Security warnings at the end summarize password-only configurations

+#### Large Tenant Performance
+- Enumerating applications and service principals may take time in large organizations
+- Service principals especially can number in the thousands (includes managed identities)
+- Consider using `-ExportPath` and analyzing results offline
+- JSON export provides the most detailed information for analysis
 - Consider running without `-ShowOwners` first, then target specific groups

 ### Password Policy Enumeration Issues